project-team-player/server/README.md

 # Workflow
 [Development] => [Staging] => [Production]

+# Style Guide
+* Kabob Case
+* Example: example-index.js (If file is a class then: Example-index.js)

 ## Cloning this repo
 1. Clone `https://github.com/project-team-player/server.git` into your local machine.
 2. `development` branch is the master branch.
 Make sure to branch off this branch.